PopTort/SeniorResearch/README.md

 ## Prompt 5:
 **You will write a function in Java that will count down from a specific total at a specific rate and print out every integer the counter lands on.
 The function will take a 'countBy' and 'total' input**

+---

+# Results Section
+*Raw Results Excel Sheet can be found in the root folder, in the file "ResultsExcelSheet.xlsx"